A practical guide to your Zendesk GPT setup

 Three approaches to your Zendesk GPT setup

 When you decide to bring GPT into Zendesk, you generally have three routes you can take.
-Each has its own set of pros and cons, and the best one for you really depends on your team's technical skills, how much you want to spend, and what you hope to achieve down the road.
+Each has its own set of advantages, and the best one for you really depends on your team's technical skills, your budget, and what you hope to achieve down the road.

 The DIY approach: Building a custom Zendesk GPT setup

 This is the "roll up your sleeves" route.
 It means using OpenAI's API to build your very own, custom-made application that talks directly to Zendesk.
-You get total control, but it also comes with the biggest workload.
+You get total control over the build.

 -

-What it involves: Your engineering team will be on the hook for everything.
-They’ll need to write the code that connects the two systems, handle user authentication, build some kind of interface for your agents to use inside Zendesk, and then keep it all running.
-And trust me, it's not a one-and-done project.
-Every time Zendesk or OpenAI updates their platform, your team has to go back in and make sure nothing breaks.
+What it involves: Your engineering team will handle the architecture.
+They’ll need to write the code that connects the two systems, handle user authentication, and build an interface for your agents to use inside Zendesk.

 -